• Skip to main content

 In an industry known for its stoicism and a reluctance to ask for help, it’s essential for construction leaders to actively work to remove the stigma around mental illness and champion their employees’ psychological and physical well-being.

 The construction industry is one of enormous physical labor, including significant physical stress.
 However, mental stress has just as much of an impact on the safety of construction workers at all levels.
-And just as construction companies invest in safety measures protecting employees from physical harm and accidents, introducing mental health support techniques and policies can help save lives.
+And just as construction companies invest in safety measures protecting employees from physical harm, supporting mental health can also help save lives.

 “More than 80% of people are suffering from some level of mental stress on our job sites,” according to Shaun Carvalho, Chief Safety Officer at Shawmut Construction.
 “We have to take the time to actively listen.”